pero909/OverPassAPI/README.md

 3. Download and extract the Java Spring application:
-Re-Clone the project i added a new dependecny so you dont have to install additional packages
+<br>Re-Clone the project i added a new dependecny so you dont have to install additional packages